What the best single cup coffee makers have

 speed, look for intuitive controls that require little more than loading a pod

 and pushing a button.

 options.
-If you like to be able to customize each cup, you'll want either a
+If you like to be able to customize each cup, you'll want a multi-use

-multi-use coffee maker that allows you to use K-Cups and coffee grounds, or a
+coffee maker that allows you to use K-Cups or coffee grounds, and to adjust the

 - Variable serving sizes.
 It's very